 Gluteus Minimus Exercise 2: Lying Hip Abduction

 The lying hip abduction is a great Gluteus Minimus isolation exercise.
-Unlike the lateral band walk, the lying hip abduction is low stress and highly isolated of Gluteus Minimus.
+Unlike the lateral band walk, the lying hip abduction is low-stress and highly isolating of Gluteus Minimus.

 Additional Gluteus Minimus exercises (without visuals) include the following: